 Core Knowledge, Powerful Tools, Rich Setting

 The doctoral program will equip students with the knowledge and tools they will need to drive science through their research and to work alongside health systems, government agencies, non-profits, industry, and others pursuing improved health of populations.
-The first two years of study involve coursework in core competencies that population health science requires and in a minor area, either health measurement or health services research and implementation science.
+The first two years of study involve coursework in required population health sciences core competencies and in a chosen concentration in health measurement or health services research and implementation science.

 The department, the School of Medicine, Duke University, Duke Health, and one of North Carolina’s largest counties offer PhD candidates a unique and rich setting in which to acquire that foundation and then use it complete their dissertation research: